 • Drinking too much or depending on recreational or prescription drugs to help with coping

 The everyday roles of caregiving inevitably create challenges to our emotions and psyches.
 According to the Huffington Post, short-term stress “makes us feel irritable, anxious, tense, distracted and forgetful.
 But that’s only part of the story.”

 When caregivers cope with stressors by trying to push them away, the body reacts with increased stress hormone (cortisol) levels, which can negatively impact our health physically, emotionally and mentally.

 The same Huffington Post article cautions us that turbulent life events can “harm your brain’s memory and learning capacity by reducing the volume of gray matter in brain regions associated with emotions, self-control and physiological functions.”
 In other words…

-How to Handle Caregiver Burnout Before it Derails your Brain
+How to Handle Caregiver Burnout Before it Derails Your Brain

-Be open to help.
+- Be open to help.
 Take a little time and jot down a list of things that family, friends or a healthcare professional can do for you.
 This runs the gamut from having a friend handle errands, go grocery shopping, do some cooking or just spend time with the person you care for.

 - Give yourself a break — literally and figuratively.
 Chances are that you are doing a fine job caring for your loved one.
 Don’t become paralyzed by striving for perfection.
 Also remember that a little guilt goes a long way so try to keep guilty feelings in perspective.

 - Consider respite services.
 Spend a little time away from your duties now and then.
 You can do this by having a professional caregiver (or another family member or close friend) to visit with your mom or dad while you spend a few hours outside the home.